 Some very large organisations use what are known as Binding Corporate Rules (BCRs).
 These are legally binding internal codes of conduct operating within a multinational group, which applies to transfers of personal data from the group’s EEA entities to the group’s non-EEA entities.
 The approval of BCR’s can take a significant period of time and also, given the cost and complexity of BCR’s, they are not a suitable transfer tool for most Irish companies.

 The only remaining questions for Irish firms transferring data to the UK concern adequacy.
-If the UK does leave with no deal or after any transition period built into a deal, it can take some time before the European Commission completes its negotiations with the UK Government in order to deem the UK adequate as a jurisdiction to which data can be transferred under GDPR.
-It is to be hoped that this process will be completed before the end of any transition period which forms part of the Withdrawal Agreement but this timescale is by no means guaranteed.
+Certain ‘third countries’, such as Japan, have received what is known as an ‘adequacy decision’ from the European Commission.
+This allows a crossborder personal data transfer from the EU to that country, because it has been determined to have an adequate level of data protection safeguards compared to the EU.
+If the UK does leave with ‘no deal’ after any transition period, it could take some time before the European Commission completes its negotiations with the UK Government in order to deem the UK adequate as a jurisdiction to which data can be transferred under GDPR.
 Therefore, companies need to explore the options available to them when transferring data to the UK either immediately in the event of a no deal or at the end of any transition period.

 Learn more about getting your data ready for Brexit with our webinar with Nicola Coogan from the Data Protection Commission.